bradgarropy/bradgarropy.com/content/posts/nextjs-dark-mode.md

 }
 ```

-Once the provider is in place, I was able to access the `theme` from anywhere by using the `useTheme` hook shown below.
+Once the provider was in place, I was able to access the `theme` from anywhere by using the `useTheme` hook shown below.

 ```tsx
 const useTheme = (): ThemeContextType => {